-Generally, you can grow any non-GMO (genetically modified organism) pepper seed.
+Generally, you can grow any non-GMO (genetically modified organism) seed.

 Here’s a description of each seed type.
 This will help you determine your own preference when buying seeds.

 An heirloom variety is typically seed that is at least 50 years old.
-It has a history of being passed down through generations–it’s a great way to preserve historical varieties.
+It has a history of being passed down through generations.
+This is a great way to preserve historical varieties.

 Heirloom peppers are created naturally and not commercially.
 This type of seed is ideal for saving.